citp/privacy-policy-historical/l/la/law/lawlessfrench.com.md

 Your personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
 In addition, all sensitive/credit information you supply is encrypted via Secure Socket Layer (SSL) technology.

 A variety of security measures are implemented when you enter, submit, or access your information to maintain the safety of your personal information.
-All transactions for donations, products, and services are processed through third-party services and are not stored or processed on the Lawless French server.
+All transactions for products and services are processed through third-party services and are not stored or processed on the Lawless French server.

 ### Does Lawless French use ‘cookies’?

 Yes.
 Cookies are small files that a site or its service provider transfers to your computer’s hard drive through your Web browser (if you allow) that enables the site’s or service provider’s systems to recognize your browser and capture and remember certain information.
 For instance, they are also used to help understand your preferences based on previous or current site activity, which enables Lawless French to provide you with improved services.
 Lawless French also uses cookies to help compile aggregate data about site traffic and site interaction so that better site experiences and tools can be offered in the future.

 **Lawless French uses cookies to:**

-      **•** Keep track of advertisements.
+  * Keep track of advertisements.
-      **•** Keep track of your log-in state.
+  * Keep track of your log-in state.
-      **•** Keep track of forum posts you have already seen.
+  * Keep track of forum posts you have already seen.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser settings.
 Each browser is a little different, so look at your browser’s Help Menu to learn the correct way to modify your cookies.